MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 ## Special Active Directory permissions are needed for domain joined Azure Stack HCI nodes
 Users deploying and configuring Azure Kubernetes Service on Azure Stack HCI need to have "Full Control" permission to create AD objects in the Active Directory container the server and service objects are created in.

-## PowerShell deployment doesn't check for available memory before creating a new target cluster
+## PowerShell deployment doesn't check for available memory before creating a new workload cluster
 The **Aks-Hci** PowerShell commands do not validate the available memory on the host server before creating Kubernetes nodes.
 This can lead to memory exhaustion and virtual machines that do not start.
 This failure is currently not handled gracefully, and the deployment will stop responding with no clear error message.
-If you have a deployment that stops responding, open `Eventviewer` and check for a Hyper-V-related error message indicating there's not enough memory to start the VM.
+If you have a deployment that stops responding, open Event Viewer and check for a Hyper-V-related error message indicating there's not enough memory to start the VM.

 ## Moving virtual machines between Azure Stack HCI cluster nodes quickly leads to VM startup failures
 When using the cluster administration tool to move a VM from one node (Node A) to another node (Node B) in the Azure Stack HCI cluster, the VM may fail to start on the new node.
 After moving the VM back to the original node, it will fail to start there as well.